Shoes: The Packing Conundrum

 In addition to a style that’s ideal for walking, you’ll either want a pair of sandals if you’re headed to a warm climate, or a warm and sturdy shoe or boot if you’ll be hiking in the mountains.

 Since I’m usually heading off to warm destinations, I’m well acquainted with sandals.
-I’m partial to both Keen and Teva brands but like many of the best travel shoes.
+I’m partial to both Keen and Teva brands.
 Both brands stay securely wrapped around my ankle, unlike a flip-flop, and come in so many variations that there’s something for everyone.
 Many are waterproof, so if you get caught in a monsoon squall in Southeast Asia, no harm.

 Keen has the added benefit of featuring a toe bumper so that you won’t crack your toes as you jump from rock to rock over a stream.